tensorflow/tfjs/e2e/benchmarks/browserstack-benchmark/README.md

     - Storage: https://storage.googleapis.com/tfjs-models/savedmodel/mobilenet_v2_1.0_224/model.json
   * Currently only `tf.GraphModel` and `tf.LayersModel` are supported.

-If you want to benchmark models in other types or customize the inputs for model inference, you need to add your model with `load` and `predictFunc` methods into [`tfjs/e2e/benchmarks/model_config.js`](https://github.com/Linchenn/tfjs/blob/bs-benchmark-readme/e2e/benchmarks/model_config.js), following this [example PR](https://github.com/tensorflow/tfjs/pull/3168/files).
+If you want to benchmark more complex models with customized input preprocessing logic, you need to add your model with `load` and `predictFunc` methods into [`tfjs/e2e/benchmarks/model_config.js`](https://github.com/Linchenn/tfjs/blob/bs-benchmark-readme/e2e/benchmarks/model_config.js), following this [example PR](https://github.com/tensorflow/tfjs/pull/3168/files).

 ## About this tool
-The tool mainly contains:
+The tool contains:
   * A test runner - Karma:
     - [benchmark_models.js](https://github.com/tensorflow/tfjs/blob/master/e2e/benchmarks/browserstack-benchmark/benchmark_models.js) warps the all benchmark logics into a Jasmine spec.
     - [browser_list.json](https://github.com/tensorflow/tfjs/blob/master/e2e/benchmarks/browserstack-benchmark/browser_list.json) lists the supported BrowserStack combinations.
 If you want to add more combinations or refactor this list, you can follow this [conversation](https://github.com/tensorflow/tfjs/pull/3737#issue-463759838).